Client Terms and Conditions

 (b) a further 10% surcharge upon the expiry of each period of 10 days following the Invoice Due Date; and

 (c) interest on the overdue sum from the Invoice Due Date until payment of the overdue sum, whether before or after judgement.
 Interest under this clause 5.6 will accrue each day at 4% per annum above the Bank of England's base rate from time to time, but at 4% per annum for any period when that base rate is below 0%.

 5.7.
 All amounts due under the Contract shall be paid in full without any set-off, counterclaim, deduction or withholding (other than any deduction or withholding of tax as required by law).

 6.1.
-The Client will be entitled to claim a refund from the Agency if the following conditions are satisfied.
+The Client will be entitled to claim a refund from the Agency if all of the following conditions are satisfied.
 Section 6 is to be read as a whole section, not separately.

 (a) All invoices were paid within by the Invoice Due Date; and